KonVas/lick-the-toad/README.md

 The app will be installed on a server where and be accessible via a URL.
 However, at the moment it runs locally using NodeJS and thus is only accessible in a local network.

 ## Technical specifications
-The system is developed as a cross platform application running on NodeJS, and JavaScript and SuperCollider, and [ml5](https://ml5js.org) for machine learning capabilities.
+The system is developed as a cross platform application running on NodeJS, and JavaScript and [SuperCollider](https://supercollider.github.io), and [ml5](https://ml5js.org) to implement machine learning capabilities.
 Additional details regarding the modules that the system is using can be provided upon request.

 ## Acknowledgments